thalescomp/Project-Descriptions-for-Review/Front End/Interactive Resume Project.md

 We have created a document that gives rubric specific instructions to help you grade this project.You can access the document here: [Interactive Resume - Best Practices](https://docs.google.com/document/d/1VX76xeWFXIroBzUMyzOCAwMQy6vK56B_YpmWTL3lBk0/pub)

+It is VERY IMPORTANT that you read this document before you begin evaluating projects.
+Every review must follow the guidelines in this document.

 # Project Overview

 ![Project Roadmap](http://i.imgur.com/DQAgBen.jpg)